bbauska/TUMx-DWAPNx/README.md

 If we type the name of our variable in the browser console and hit enter, we will get a representation of our object.

-We don\'t have to add properties one by one to an empty object, though.
+We don&apos;t have to add properties one by one to an empty object, though.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 66 object literal (42) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">